USAA vs. GEICO Car Insurance

 | NAIC Complaint Index | 3.01 | 2.70 |

-Customers tend to be more satisfied with USAA’s process when it comes to shopping for and purchasing a policy, according to J.D.
+Customers tend to be more satisfied with USAA’s process than GEICO’s when it comes to shopping for and purchasing a policy, according to J.D.
 Power’s 2025 U.S. Insurance Shopping Study.
 Both companies allow customers to get quotes and purchase policies online or by phone.

 The J.D.
 Power study evaluates factors beyond the quote process, including policy offerings, price and distribution channel, so this may indicate that customers are satisfied with aspects of USAA like its cost and availability of agents.